How to Build a Chunky X Farmhouse Table

 Lay the 1×12’s on a flat surface.

-Connect three 1” x 12” x 73” with several pocket screws as roughly shown below.
+Connect three 1” x 12” x 73” with several pocket screws (adding wood glue at the joints) as roughly shown below.

 Add additional pocket screws along the perimeter of this table top surface for connecting to the 4×4 border lumber.